elmerucr/E64-65CE02/README.md

 In the ````./src/devices/roms/kernel/```` directory, a ````Makefile```` can be found that makes use of ````64tass```` to assemble the ````*.asm```` sourcefiles into a binary rom image.
 Furthermore, a small ````bin2hex```` utility will be built that converts this image into a c++ sourcefile (````kernel.cpp````) that's part of the larger E64 project.
 ## Other websites and projects of interest
-* [64tass](https://sourceforge.net/projects/tass64/) - An assembler for the legendary 6502 processor and it's derivatives
+* [64tass](https://sourceforge.net/projects/tass64/) - An assembler for the legendary 6502 processor and its derivatives
 * [asmx multi-CPU assembler](http://xi6.com/projects/asmx/) - Excellent assembler with Motorola 680x0 support amongst others
 * [C256 Foenix](https://c256foenix.com) - A computer that could have possibly followed the Commodore 128 if things would have been different at Commodore at the time
 * [Hatari](https://hatari.tuxfamily.org) - Hatari is an Atari ST/STE/TT/Falcon emulator